 In addition, the private partner or their designated contractor would conduct any repairs or regular service.
 The natural gas power plant would be manned 24 hours a day, 7 days a week when operating, and maintenance and repair would occur as needed.
-Noise generated through operation of the natural gas power plant and compressor station at the Haybarn Site is anticipated to reach 85 decibels at 100 feet from the source, with protective shrouding in place to minimize noise.
-Protective shrouding would consist of a metal building with insulated walls or a skid enclosure with sound attenuating, "sandwich" paneling that is perforated on the inside and contains sound absorbing material.
+Noise generated through operation of the natural gas power plant and compressor station at the Haybarn Site expected to generate noise levels in the range of roughly 80 to 85 A-weighted decibels (dBA) when measured 3.28 feet (1 meter) from the source.
+If necessary, the compressor could be installed with an enclosure and/or protective shrouding to reduce the noise levels to 85 dBA or less at the source to ensure that 60 dBA noise contours would occur at approximately 33 feet (10 meters) to 59 feet (18 meters) from the site depending on the noise level of the natural gas power plant and the compressor station (approximately 80 to 85 dBA).
+Protective shrouding could consist of a metal building with insulated walls or a skid enclosure with sound attenuating, "sandwich" paneling that is perforated on the inside and contains sound absorbing material.
 There are no noise sensitive receptors in the power plant area but impacts to wildlife are assessed in Section 3.3 of this SEA.

 All maintenance of the battery energy storage systems area at the Stuart Mesa Site and the natural gas power plant and associated structures at the Haybarn Site would be done in accordance with BMPs.
 Although unmanned, water, if needed at the battery energy storage systems area would be trucked in from an off-base source and water procurement for this activity would be the responsibility of the private partner.
 Water needed for the operation of the natural gas power plant would be derived from the Base's potable water system.
 In addition, industrial wastewater and restroom facilities required for the 24 hours a day, 7 days a week manned operation at the natural gas power plant would be connected to the Base's sanitary sewer system.
 Access roads would be maintained as needed, and ground cover and other vegetation would be trimmed periodically.
 Vegetation near the battery energy storage systems area and the natural gas power plant and associated structures could also be controlled with herbicides to ensure that it does not obstruct the safety, function, or operation of the facility (State Water Resources Control Board [SWRCB] 2016).
-In addition, around the relocated and newly installed poles for the overhead electrical power/distribution lines, application of herbicides may follow the mechanical trimming of vegetation to prevent vegetation from recurring.
-The herbicides would be sprayed around the base of the pole structure within a radius of approximately 10 feet.